char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 To begin with, you need to decide on the server's template and purpose, then customize it according to your purpose and preferences.
 Here’s how you’ll set everything up:

-1. Click the green **"+"** button on the left column.
+1. Click the green **"+"** on the left column.

+    A new window will appear and give you several options, you can create your own template or use the pre-defined templates.
 ![img.png](pictures/createServer.png){ width="600" }

-A new window will appear and give you several options, you can create your own template or use the pre-defined templates.

 2. Click **"Create My Own"** or select a pre-defined Discord template, **"Gaming"**, **"School Club"**, or **"Study Group"**.